dumlutimuralp/antrea-packet-walks/part_b/README.md

+# PART B

-**This section explains the packet flow between frontend and backend pods which are both on the same Kubernetes node.**
+This section explains the packet flow between frontend and backend pods which are both on the same Kubernetes node.

 # 4. SCENARIO 1 - Phase 1 - Frontend to Service